Foundation Diet and Health

 The popular "soft fruits" require additional treatment in a bath of steam after drying to maintain their soft consistency.
 Although they appear juicier, the nutrients suffer significantly.
 1

-Dangers - Intolerances - Side effects:
+Dangers - Intolerances - Side effects

-When eating dried fruit, always make sure to chew slowly and salivate well, because the volume of food determines the feeling of satiety.
-In addition, the human digestive system cannot digest more than 25-80 g of fructose per day.
+Various scientific institutions recommend not consuming more than about 25 g of fructose per day.
 If you consume more than 50 g of fructose per day, triglycerides will rise.
 11 If you are fructose intolerant, you should avoid both dried sour cherries and all other dried fruits.
 The concentrated fructose content can cause symptoms such as a feeling of fullness, flatulence or even diarrhea with cramp-like pain.
+33

+Which preservatives can be found in dried fruit?
 To make dried fruit last longer and to preserve its color, the food industry uses sulfur dioxide (E 220) as a preservative and antioxidant.
-The sulfur-containing compounds can also be found in the form of potassium sulfites (potassium metabisulfite: E 224, potassium hydrogen sulfite: E 228), sodium sulfites (sodium hydrogen sulfite: E 222, sodium metabisulfite: E 223) and calcium sulfites (calcium sulfite: E 226, calcium hydrogen sulfite: E 227).
-In addition to its antibacterial effect on food, sulfur also has a bleaching effect.
+12 The sulfur-containing compounds can also be found in the form of potassium sulfites (potassium metabisulfite: E 224, potassium hydrogen sulfite: E 228), sodium sulfites (sodium hydrogen sulfite: E 222, sodium metabisulfite: E 223) and calcium sulfites (calcium sulfite: E 226, calcium hydrogen sulfite: E 227).
+18 In addition to its antibacterial effect on food, sulfur also has a bleaching effect.
 This is why fruits that have been treated with sulfur are lighter in color.
 An enzyme in the body normally ensures that this substance is broken down quickly, which is why the salts of sulfurous acid are harmless to most people in small quantities.
 If you have less of this enzyme, you may experience health problems such as nausea, vomiting, diarrhea and headaches.
 Asthmatics (sulfite asthma) or people with skin allergies can also react sensitively to this substance.
-According to the Consumer Initiative eV, the daily maximum content is 0.7 mg of sulfur per kg of body weight.
-The maximum amount of sulfur dioxide in dried fruit is between 500 and 2000 mg/kg, depending on the type of fruit.
-12
+12,41 The daily sulfur content is 0.7 mg per kg of body weight.
+41 According to Regulation 1333/2008/ec and the EU database for food additives, the maximum amount of sulfur dioxide in dried fruit is between 500 and 2000 mg/kg, depending on the type of fruit.
+42 Sulfur-containing preservatives also reduce the absorption of vitamin B1 (thiamine) in our body.
+12, 35 This water-soluble vitamin is important for the peripheral nervous system.
+36

 In order to preserve dried fruit, the industry also uses pesticides such as methyl bromide.
 This poisonous nerve gas is intended to kill pests such as mites, moths and their eggs.
 Although the agent is water-soluble and is supposed to evaporate quickly, residue analyses prove the opposite by detecting dangerous concentrations.
 This poison causes chronic health problems and damages the ozone layer more than the well-known CFCs.
 In addition, methyl bromide is not subject to any labeling requirements.
 13

-Cultivation - Harvest:
+Cultivation - Harvest

 The sour cherry bush or tree can reach a height of up to 10 meters.
 The sour cherry grows best on loose, light, nutrient- and base-rich, sandy loam soils.
 After the flowering period from April to May, stone fruits form that are about 15-20 mm in size.
 17 The spherical, red to dark red-black fruits are harvested from June to mid-August.
 The flesh can be red or uncolored depending on the variety.
-18
+17,16 ,25

-For additional information on cultivation, harvesting, subspecies and differences between sweet and sour cherries, see the article Sour cherry, red, raw (soft cherry) .
+For additional information on cultivation, harvesting, subspecies and differences between sweet and sour cherries, see the article Sour cherry, red, raw (soft cherry).

-The sour cherry ( Prunus cerasus ) belongs to the rose family (Rosaceae) and the tribe of stone fruit plants (Amygdaleae).
-The genus Prunus also includes well-known species such as apricot ( Prunus armeniaca ), plum ( Prunus domestica ) and almond ( Prunus dulcis ).
+The sour cherry ( Prunus cerasus) belongs to the rose family (Rosaceae) and the tribe of stone fruit plants (Amygdaleae).
+The genus Prunus also includes well-known species such as apricot ( Prunus armeniaca), plum ( Prunus domestica) and almond ( Prunus dulcis).

-Alternative names:
+Alternative names

 The dried sour cherry is often called dried sour cherry (plural: dried sour cherries); the sour cherry is also called tart cherry and occasionally morello.